aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/bcs.md

-Native function which is defined in the prover's prelude.
+Native function which is defined in the prover&apos;s prelude.

 <a id="0x1_bcs_serialize"></a>